wolfnet/wordpressplugin/ReadMe.txt

 = 1.4.0 =
 * Adding CSS Editor page.
-* Implementing jsonp for pagination so that pagniated components can be displayed as part of header/footer content wrapping search solution on mlsfinder servers.
+* Implementing Jsonp for pagination so that paginated components can be displayed as part of header/footer content wrapping search solution on MLSFinder servers.

 = 1.3.19 =
 * Fixing issue with grid columns when paginating.